richardtin/resume/_posts/2015-08-27-experiences.md

 **Software Engineer**, Research & Development

 * Responsibilities include: maintain protocol stack software, analyze and debug worldwide field problems, implement enhancements and BenQ specific features, and work with network operators to fulfill customization and special requirements.
-* Familiar with the line of ETSI technical specifications:
+* Familiar with ETSI technical specifications:
     - data services (GPRS and CSD)
     - SMS
     - AT command
 * **Project integrator** – responsible for project schedule planning, and bug reports / progress tracking.
 Also in charge of coordinating unit test plans and carrying out code reviews.
 * **Managed the GCF certification process** – responsible for overlooking the test plan, delegating tasks, acting as a communication channel between test houses/engineers, and ensuring that the projects are on schedule.
     - Implement auto test tool (by Visual Studio C#)
         * Serial communication
         * AT command
 * Implement enhancements and BenQ specific features
     - BenQ mobile sync tool

 --------